pydantic/pydantic/docs/usage/models.md

 The primary means of defining objects in Pydantic is via models.
-Models are simply classes which inherit from `pydantic.BaseModel`.
+Models are simply classes which inherit from [`pydantic.BaseModel`][pydantic.BaseModel].

 You can think of models as similar to structs in languages like C, or as the requirements of a single endpoint in an API.

-Models share many similarities with Python's dataclasses, but have been designed with some subtle but important differences that streamline certain workflows related to validation, serialization, and JSON schema generation.
+Models share many similarities with Python's dataclasses, but have been designed with some subtle-yet-important differences that streamline certain workflows related to validation, serialization, and JSON schema generation.
 You can find more discussion of this in the [Dataclasses](dataclasses.md) section of the docs.